AmrHussienM/TodoApp/README.md

 # Project Title

-A simple list on paper of things “To Do” is enough for some people.
+(TODO APP)A simple list on paper of things “To Do” is enough for some people.

-### Prerequisites
+## Prerequisites

 *HTML
 *CSS